Large-scale network motif analysis using compression: MDL Motif analysis

-We will now use the principles described above to define the alternative model for the detection of a motif.
-The idea is that we will use a given motif, and a list of its occurrences in the data to try to find an efficient description of the data.
-As noted above, this is a ``best effort'' approach: there is no need to choose a model that corresponds to the true source of the data, or to choose one that compresses optimally, but the better we design our code, the more motifs we will find.
+We will now define the code used to compress graphs using a particular motif.
+We will use a given motif, and a list of its occurrences in the data to try to find an efficient description of the data.
+If this description allows us to reject a null model, we consider the motif interesting.\footnotemark